 SIZE: 17 by 22 folded into a 4×8 pamphlet OR can buy FLAT copy of map

-PAYMENT OPTION: Please e-transfer $20 to email@example.com and in the memo state “COPELAND MAP” or bring cash when you pick up.
+PAYMENT OPTION: Please e-transfer $20 to email@example.com and in the memo state “COPELAND MAP” or bring cash when you pick up in an envelope.

 CONTACT ME: firstname.lastname@example.org

-PICK UP: Maps can be picked up at 53 Fairway Court or arrangement can be made for another location.
+PICK UP: Maps can be picked up at 53 Fairway Court, Oro-Medonte-Medonte (or at one of the locations mentioned below)